qbammey/adaptive_cfa_forensics/readme.md

 # Provided content
-The ground truth of the database is provided in the ground_truth/ folder, both with all forgeries marked as such and with only misaligned forgeries marked as such.

 The pretrained model, as well as the adapted models for both the uncompressed and JPEG compressed with quality 95, are available in the models/ folder.